trans-travel/trans-travel/us/la.md

 Louisiana does ban trans care for children, although the current law does not have criminal penalties for parents.
 However, it is unknown how this might have an impact on child custody.
-This law goes into effect on January 1, 2024.

 ## Non-discrimination Law